DxCx/WorkEnv/README.md

 git submodule update

-After the repository is created don't forget to add inside the original .vimrc:
+After the repository is created don't forget to source the vimrc inside the original .vimrc:

 source X:\vim_config\vimrc.vim